 This old time German heirloom from Ruby Arnold of Greeneville, Tennessee is often considered the best flavoured green tomato.
 This beefsteak variety is slightly flattened and produces 12 to 16 ounce (340 – 454 gr) fruit that ripens to a pale green with a hint of yellow.
 The superb, sweet juicy flesh with a hint… Read more »

-This old fashioned favourite produces good yields of extremely large 1 – 2lbs (454 – 900gram) meaty tomatoes.
-Beefsteak tomatoes produce solid red fruits that are juicy, flavourful and ideal for slicing.
+This old fashioned favourite produces good yields of extremely large 1 – 2 lbs (454 – 900 grams) meaty tomatoes.
+Beefsteak tomatoes are bright red, solid, juicy, flavourful and ideal for slicing.
 This indeterminate vine needs to be staked or supported.

 Originally introduced from Irkutsk, Siberia Russia, Black Prince is one of the most popular and sought after black heirloom tomatoes.
 It is regarded as a true northern variety and has excellent growing qualities suited for cooler climates.
 This medium sized tomato is said to have considerable health benefits beyond the presence of lycopene.
 The 2-1/2… Read more »

 Candyland Tomato is a currant type of tomato – smaller than cherry-type.
-This national AAS award-winner has very high yields of tiny, dark red fruit.
-The very sweet flavourful fruit can be enjoyed throughout the season.
-The tomato plant has a compact and tidy habit with branched trusses of fruit forming on the outside of… Read more »
+This national All American Selections (AAS) award-winner has very high yields of tiny, dark red fruit.
+The very sweet flavourful fruit, measuring 0.5″ (1 cm) can be enjoyed throughout the season.
+The tomato plant has a compact and tidy habit with branched trusses… Read more »

-Celebrity is the 1984 All-American Selections (AAS) award winner and rated as one of the best tasting tomatoes.
-It is a reliable producer of large, meaty fruit that can grow in wide range of conditions due to its multiple disease-resistance.
+Celebrity is the 1984 All-American Selections (AAS) award winner and rated as one of the best-tasting tomatoes.
+It is a reliable producer of large, meaty fruit that can grow in a wide range of conditions due to its multiple disease-resistance.
 This is a great, easy to grow, and dependable choice for any of your tomato… Read more »

 The fruits of Cherry Fountain are a bright red, full of flavour and very juicy.
 The little cherry sized tomatoes form in bunches all over the plant.
 This prolific variety produces outstanding yields throughout the summer.
 Cherry Fountain is a very vigorous trailing variety suited for large hanging baskets, pots and containers.
 Because of the… Read more »

 Early Girl is a proven variety and known for delicious and early tomatoes.
-The firm bright red fruit is 4 – 6 ounces (113 – 170gr) and globe-shaped.
-This perfect slicing tomato has excellent colour, texture and flavour.
-It is vigorous and produces continuously throughout the season.
-This indeterminate vine needs to be staked or… Read more »
+The firm bright red fruit is 4 – 6 ounces (113 – 170 gr) and globe-shaped.
+This perfect slicing tomato has excellent colour, texture, and flavour.
+Early Girl is a great variety for farmer’s markets.
+It is vigorous and produces continuously throughout… Read more »

 Legend tomato was introduced by Dr. James Baggett at Oregon State University.
 This very early variety has a strong resistance against the late blight fungus and sets fruit under cool temperatures so it is very suitable for the Pacific Northwest.
-Legend sets large, glossy red fruit with sweet flavour and contains few seeds.
-A unique… Read more »
+This determinate type of tomato can be grown in a large container.
+Legend sets large,… Read more »

 Lemon Boy is an eye-catching hybrid with brilliant colour and delightful taste.
-The meaty, 6 oz fruit are an excellent choice for slicing.
-Bright, lemon-coloured fruit grow on tall vines that will require staking.
+The meaty, 6 oz fruit is an excellent choice for slicing.
+This indeterminate type produces bright, lemon-coloured tomatoes that grow on tall vines.

 Little Bing is a determinate tomato plant with a compact and tidy habit.
 It is a perfect patio plant and has pretty green leaves.
 Fruit sets and ripens over a period of a few weeks, allowing harvest of many tomatoes at one time.
 Little Bing has high yields of flavourful, red cherry-size tomatoes.
 They’re perfect for… Read more »